sabertazimi/awesome-notes/notes/web/react/reactRouterBasicNotes.md

 ### Nested Route

-Key Notes: In component of parent route, should render {this.props.children}
+Key Notes: In component of parent route, should render `{this.props.children}`.

 ```tsx
 import {